arwidt/fluxtools/README.md

 Please read more on [https://facebook.github.io/flux/]()

-If you have a big project and you need well documented structure and way of working then you really should look at [React](https://reactjs.org/) and [Redux](https://redux.js.org/) instead of this.
+If you feel comfortable with you implementation of the pattern there is no reason why it couldnt work on a big scale.
+I have personally used these tools to implement a flux pattern on bigger projects, but... if you have a big project and you need well documented structure and way of working then you really should look at [React](https://reactjs.org/) and [Redux](https://redux.js.org/) instead of this.

-This repo is good if you have a small application and need some structure to take away many of the buggs and spagetti code.
-There tools are here to help you implementing a simple flux pattern.
+These tools shine best if you have a small application and need some structure to take away many of the buggs and spagetti code.
+There tools are here to help you implementing a simple flux pattern that is great for SPA with allot of gui.

 ## Example